Earlwood Rock climbing44 routes in crag

 A 3D model of the main area is available to download here. https://www.box.com/s/6cn9lyfhkmrctz176zv2 (Please note Sketch up V8 is needed to view it)

 Located above Wolli Creek in Earlwood.
 Catch a train to Bardwell Park station or drive to Fauna St or Sutton Ave, Earlwood.
-Walk into Girrahween Park, and where the sealed paths converge, take the obvious bush track on the right.
+Walk into Girrahween Park, and where the sealed paths converge, take the obvious bush track (east).
 After 10 minutes of scenic bush walking the track passes directly underneath the crag.
 Alternative access is from the east end of this same track located downhill from the end of Finlays Avenue, Earlwood (the bush track is marked by a small post labeled TVT).
 Climbs described left to right (west to east), facing the cliff.
-Watch out for snakes from the station access.
-They have been spotted in the scrub beside the road.
+Watch out for a small amount of broken glass on the path near the crag.